Question 1: What is the difference between accreditation and certification?

 - Medical laboratories in accordance with ISO 15189;

-- Proficiency test providers in accordance with ISO/IEC 17043;
+- Proficiency testing providers in accordance with ISO/IEC 17043;

 - Inspection bodies in accordance with ISO/IEC 17020;

-- Certification bodies for products in accordance with ISO/IEC 17065;
+- Certification bodies for products, processes and services in accordance with ISO/IEC 17065;

 - Certification bodies for management systems in accordance with ISO/IEC 17021;